SS Henry Chisholm: History

-The wreck of the Chisholm
+Final voyage

-The Chisholm left Duluth, Minnesota on October 16, 1898 bound for Buffalo, New York, carrying 92,000 bushels of barley and towing the 220-foot schooner John Martin.
-The next day a heavy storm blew in and the tow rope to the Martin was cast off.
-After the gale lessened, the Chisholm spent the next few days searching for the Martin.
+The Henry Chisholm left Duluth, Minnesota on October 16, 1898 bound for Buffalo, New York, carrying 92,000 bushels of barley and towing the 220-foot schooner John Martin.
+The next day a heavy storm blew in and the tow rope to the John Martin was cast off.
+After the gale lessened, the Henry Chisholm spent the next few days searching for the John Martin.
 On October 20, 1898 the ship struck a reef near the Rock of Ages Light while attempting to enter Washington Harbor.
 Determining the hull was too badly damaged to refloat, the captain abandoned ship, sending several crewmembers to Victoria Harbor for assistance while taking the remainder of the crew into Washington Harbor.
-The Martin was later found, essentially unharmed and sailing under her own power.
+The John Martin was later found, essentially unharmed and sailing under her own power.

 Salvage began almost immediately, but the ship broke up and sank during storms a week later.
 The Scotch boilers were salvaged in 1901, but by that time the engine had slid downhill away from the wreck.
-The Chisholm sat mostly undisturbed until she was rediscovered by sport divers in the 1960s.
+The Henry Chisholm sat mostly undisturbed until she was rediscovered by sport divers in the 1960s.